Amphibian & Reptile Conservation

 This non-venomous species can reach speeds of up to 6-8 miles per hour.

-Black Racers, including the juveniles, are known for their agility and speed.
-They are active snakes that are often seen basking in the sun or actively foraging for prey including insects, spiders, small lizards, frogs, and small rodents.
+Black Racers are non-venomous snakes known for their agility and impressive speed, reaching up to 6-8 miles per hour.
+They are active snakes often seen basking in the sun or actively foraging for prey including insects, spiders, small lizards, frogs, and small rodents.